-The Title V State Abstinence Education Grant Program (Title V Abstinence-Only Program) allocates \$50 million per year to states for Fiscal Years 2010-2014.
+The Title V State Abstinence Education Grant Program (Title V Abstinence-Only Program) allocates \$50 million per year to states for FYs 2010-2014.
 ACF administers the grant program.
-The Title V Abstinence-Only Program requires states to provide three state-raised dollars or the equivalent in services for every four federal dollars received.
+The Title V

+Abstinence-Only Program requires states to provide three state-raised dollars or the equivalent in services for every four federal dollars received.
 The state match may be provided in part or in full by local groups.
 All programs funded by the Title V Abstinence-Only Program must promote abstinence from sexual activity as their exclusive purpose and may provide mentoring, counseling, and adult supervision toward this end.
 Programs must be medically accurate and age-appropriate and must ensure abstinence is an expected outcome.

-- The Pennsylvania Department of Health received \$1,642,951 in federal Title V abstinence-only funding for Fiscal Year 2010. - The department will contract with a local agency to implement the grant program and provide subgrants.
-At the time of publication, the contract had not yet been finalized. - In Pennsylvania, the match will be provided by a contractor and sub-contractors.
+- The Pennsylvania Department of Health received \$1,527,137 in federal Title V abstinence-only funding for FY 2011. - At the time of publication, the Department of Health could not provide information on subgrantees. - In Pennsylvania, the match will be provided by a contractor and sub-contractors.

-The Pennsylvania Title V abstinence-only program will provide funding to community- and faith-based organizations to implement evidence-based programming to underserved, minority youth populations.
-These populations include youth ages nine to 14 who are African American and Latino; in or transitioning out of foster care; have a disability or other special health care need; and who are lesbian, gay, bisexual transgender, and/or questioning (LGBTQ).
-The program aims to serve youth in all areas of the state.
+The Pennsylvania Title V Abstinence-Only Program provides both community- and school-based programming to target populations, including youth ages nine to 14 who are African-American and Latino, in or transitioning out of foster care, have a disability or other special health care need, and who are lesbian, gay, bisexual, transgender, and/or questioning (LGBTQ).
+The program aims to serve youth in all areas of the state and uses Promoting Health Among Teens! - Abstinence-Only Intervention (PHAT); WAIT (Why Am I Tempted?)
+Training; and Discovering Dignity: An Education Training Program for Youth.

-Sub-grantees will be funded to implement Promoting Health Among Teens!
-(Abstinence-Only Intervention) in community-based settings.
-Promoting Health Among Teens!
-(Abstinence-Only Intervention) is an evidence-based curriculum developed to increase knowledge and awareness about STDs, including HIV, increase an understanding of how abstinence can prevent pregnancy and HIV/STDs, and build refusal and negotiation skills for practicing abstinence.
-Promoting Health Among Teens! aims for participants to abstain from vaginal, oral and anal intercourse until a time later in life when they are ready to handle the potential consequences of having sex and neither discourages nor encourages condom use.
+PHAT is an evidence-based curriculum developed to increase knowledge and awareness about STDs, including HIV; increase an understanding of how abstinence can prevent pregnancy and HIV/STDs; and build refusal and negotiation skills for practicing abstinence.
+PHAT aims for participants to abstain from vaginal, oral, and anal intercourse until a time later in life, when they are ready to handle the potential consequences of having sex, and neither discourages nor encourages condom use.
 Although originally intended for use with urban, African-American youth in small groups, the intervention can be adapted for use with larger groups and those in rural settings.
-The curriculum is designed as eight, one-hour modules that include group discussions, videos, role-playing, skill-building activities, games, and other experiential exercises.
+The curriculum is designed as eight one-hour modules that include group discussions, videos, role-playing, skill-building activities, games, and other experiential exercises.
 It is appropriate for use in both school- and community-based settings.
-An evaluation of the program published in the Archives of Pediatrics & Adolescent Medicine found that at a 24-month follow-up, participants who were sexually inexperienced at the time of the program were significantly less likely to have initiated sex than participants in the control group.
+An evaluation of the program published in the Archives of Pediatrics & Adolescent Medicine found that, at a 24-month follow-up, participants who were sexually inexperienced at the time of the program were significantly less likely to have initiated sex than participants in the control group.